 There are quite a few recognizable faces in the cast, Brian Dennehy, Billy Barty, Marc Lawrence, Burgess Meredith and of course Dudley Moore who really provides the biggest laughs in the movie.

 Foul Play leans more into thriller territory than comedy.
 I’d say it’s like 70/30 and most of the laughs come from Moore who willingly acts like a sexual deviant in his short scenes.
 He is very funny and his supporting part here was his star-making role, which subsequently would lead to him headlining 10 a year later.

 The movie really is a showcase for Hawn who is front and center being in practically every scene.
 She’s very cute and likable.
 She spends most of the movie running away from the bad guys and we’re left biting our nails hoping she can escape.

 Chase plays things as a much more straight-laced leading man than you might think.
 He gets to toss off a few jokes here and there and naturally does some clumsy pratfalls which he was famous for from Saturday Night Live at the time, but for the most part he’s much more of a standard leading man and not the full wiseass famous ‘Chevy’ his screen persona would become.

 Foul Play is an extremely 70s-ish movie.
 It really shines as a time capsule of the decade.
-Wicker furniture, the Bee Gees, Kojack, alka seltzer commercials and Barry Manilow on the soundtrack.
+Wicker furniture, the Bee Gees, Kojack, alka seltzer commercials, ferns hanging everywhere and Barry Manilow on the soundtrack.
 Watching it today there’s no mistaking what time period it’s taking place in.

 It also doesn’t feel like a movie we would see today.
 I somehow envision if Foul Play was made today it would either be really pushing the wacky comedy and romance or it would be a straight-laced thriller with just a bunch of suspenseful scenes stacked up one after another.
 It wouldn’t even bother trying to balance the comedy/thriller aspects very well.